-1. Adobe Introduced Continuous performance Management in Place of Annual Reviews
+1. Adobe Introduced Continuous performance Management in Place of Performance Appraisals

 Adobe was the forerunner of change when they abandoned annual performance appraisals back in 2012.
 They felt that while they were forging ahead and evolving as a company, their performance management system was archaic and ineffective.
 It was a waste of time and had, ultimately become a box-ticking exercise.
 Adobe estimated annual appraisals consumed 80,000 management hours each year.
 This was the equivalent of nearly forty full-time employees working year-round.
 Clearly, a change was needed.

 Adobe replaced annual appraisals with regular one-on-one check-ins, supported by frequent feedback — both positive and constructive.
 There are no performance ratings or rankings and they allow different parts of the organisation to determine how frequently they should hold check-in conversations, based on their work cycles.
 Now that forced ranking has been abolished, employees at Adobe are assessed based on how well they meet their goals.
 Managers are also trained on the nuances of giving and receiving feedback.